anson-vandoren/ansonvandoren.com/content/posts/broken-calculator.md

 Getting the index is fairly straightforward: just subtract `Y` from the highest number in this 'bin'.

-Summing up the "1"s in the `n` least significant bits is pretty Python-specific, and there's several other ways to do it as well.
+Summing up the "1"s in the $n$ least significant bits is pretty Python-specific, and there's several other ways to do it as well.
 In Python 3.10 (which should be released this year), there's actually a new `int.bit_count()` method which will do exactly this, and much faster.
-At any rate, this line is just converting the integer `idx` to a binary string representation, slicing only the last `n` characters of that string, and then counting how many of those characters are `"1"`.
+At any rate, this line is just converting the integer `idx` to a binary string representation, slicing only the last $n$ characters of that string, and then counting how many of those characters are `"1"`.

-Again, note that even though _in this particular case_ the number of bits in these numbers happens to be 3 or fewer (for `n == 3`), that isn't always the case, so we can't count all of the bits.
+Again, note that even though _in this particular case_ the number of bits in these numbers happens to be 3 or fewer (for $n == 3$), that isn't always the case, so we can't count all of the bits.

 We're very close now.
 As promised, here's a case where we we need to add one final term to get our total operations:

 # The "magic", Part 2 - MSBs

-I chose a somewhat-but-not-quite random `X` value, and set of `Y` values for this example.
+I chose a somewhat-but-not-quite random $x$ value, and set of $y$ values for this example.
 Feel free to verify this works for other values, though.

 > Spoiler alert: it does

-Let's check with `X = 10` and the bucket of `Y = [21, 22 ...
-39, 40]`
+Let's check with $x = 10$ and the bucket of $y = [21, 22 ...
+39, 40]$

 {{< figure src="/images/broken-calc-11.png#center" caption="Splitting MSB from LSB" >}}

-Again, I've blocked out the `n=2` operations, and am left with a few tetronimos, and some big boxes that would be a Tetris nightmare.
+Again, I've blocked out the $n=2$ operations, and am left with a few tetronimos, and some big boxes that would be a Tetris nightmare.
 You can see I've also filled in the `idx` values for each row and written them out in binary.

-Remember how I said we can only use the `n` least significant bits in the previous calculation?
+Remember how I said we can only use the $n$ least significant bits in the previous calculation?
 Take a look in this example what would happen if we used all of them.
 Wrong answers all over the place...

-OK, so if we can only use the `n` LSBs for that calculation, why did I write out all the MSBs anyway?
+OK, so if we can only use the $n$ LSBs for that calculation, why did I write out all the MSBs anyway?

 Only because this is the final piece of the puzzle.